Folarinnn/baimtwo/README.md

 }
 ```

-- Now we will need to modify the `Advanced prompts`.
+- Now we will need to modify the **Advanced prompts**.
 Select the orange **Edit in Agent Builder** button at the top.
 Scroll down to advanced prompts, then select `Edit`.

-- In the `Advanced prompts` box under `Pre-processing template` enable the `Override pre-processing template defaults` option.
+- In the `Advanced prompts` box under `Pre-processing template`, enable the `Override pre-processing template defaults` option.
 Also, make sure that `Activate pre-processing template` is disabled.
 This is so that we will bypass the possibility of deny responses.
 We are choosing this option for simplicity.
-Ideally, you would modify these prompts instead to allow what is required.
+Ideally, you would modify these prompts to allow only what is required.

 - In the `Prompt template editor`, go to line 19 or 20 and Copy & paste the following prompt: